 Jaw pain can indicate a dental issue such as a toothache, TMJ Disorder, or perhaps a more serious condition.
-In this post, our Belle River dentists explain possible causes of jaw pain and what to do with those sore joints.
+Today, our Belle River dentists share some reasons for jaw pain, and what you can do to treat it.

 What could be causing my jaw pain?